ysw-michaelia/pig-dice-game/README.md

 4. Navigate back to the root directory of the game by using: cd ..\..
 5. Navigate to the pigGame directory by executing: cd pigGame
 6. Finally, run the game by typing: python main.py
-7. The reason for recommending the Command Prompt is that it's the only terminal environment that can accurately display the color scheme designed for the game

 ## Game Description